x

 Jay Vine

 Jay Vine is a professional bike-rider from Australia.
-Jay Vine is contracted at UAE Team Emirates and was born on November 16 1995.
+Jay Vine is contracted at UAE Team Emirates XRG and was born on November 16 1995.
 Jay Vine weighs 69 kg and is 184 cm long.
 More info on Jay Vine will be avaialbe soon.
 Please take look at the skills of Jay Vine at the rider-card at this page, those will be updated daily.

 Current scores of Jay Vine